 "I cannot only focus on myself, but I need to expand to serve my country and its citizens."

-Wodome would like to train a team of young and dedicated ophthalmologists to work across the country and make cataract surgeries accessible to all and cataract blindness a thing of the past.
+Soon Dr. Wodome hopes to train a team of young and dedicated ophthalmologists to work across the country and make cataract surgeries accessible to all and cataract blindness a thing of the past.

 "I really want the partnership with HelpMeSee to continue and improve in many fields, and for all that, I really want to thank HelpMeSee."